ramibo/ssrf_aws_demo/README.md

 ![Diagram](/images/diagram.jpg)

 ## Purpose
-Demonstrate a Server Side Request Forgery (SSRF) attack in the AWS environment which results in data rertviing from s3, similar to the [CapitalOne breach](https://www.capitalone.com/digital/facts2019/).
+Demonstrate a Server Side Request Forgery (SSRF) attack in the AWS environment, which results in data retrieving from s3, similar to the [CapitalOne breach](https://www.capitalone.com/digital/facts2019/).
 The environment will be deployed with Terraform IaC module.